0x3639/docs/docs/developer/consensus.md

 ### Important Configurations

 • `constants.ConsensusConfig.BlockTime` – Interval in seconds between consecutive blocks
-• `constants.ConsensusConfig.NodeCount` – Number of pillars deterministically chosen per tick (commonly 30)
+• `constants.ConsensusConfig.NodeCount` – Number of pillars deterministically chosen per tick (currently 30)
 • `constants.ConsensusConfig.RandCount` – Number of randomly chosen pillars that get to produce blocks in that same tick
 • `EpochDuration` – 24 hours, used to define the length of an “epoch” for larger reward tracking